mono/monotouch-bindings/TestFlight/README.md

      https://testflightapp.com/sdk/

-The current version of this binding is for TestFlight SDK 3.0.0 released on 19 Feb 2014
+The current version of this binding is for TestFlight SDK 3.0.2 released on 14 April 2014

 Building
 ========